News

 “Clearly, the California regulatory environment is putting pressure on operators out there and how they might think about going forward with their operations,” Riggs said.

-One state lawmaker said the loss of refineries—following an announcement in October that Phillips 66 is shutting down its operation in Southern California—is the result of the state’s actions, including a newly enacted state law that sets minimum reserve limits for refineries in a bid to add supply and reduce price fluctuations.
+One state lawmaker said the loss of refineries—following an announcement in October that Phillips 66 is shutting down its operations in Southern California—is the result of the state’s actions, including a newly enacted state law that sets minimum reserve limits for refineries in a bid to add supply and reduce price fluctuations.

-“[The] war on gasoline will make California more dependent on foreign imports and raise prices for every Californian who relies on gasoline to drive to work or take their children to school,” state Sen. Shannon Grove told The Epoch Times by email on Oct.
+“[The] war on gasoline will make California more dependent on foreign imports and raise prices for every Californian who relies on gasoline to drive to work or take their children to school,” state Sen. Shannon Grove told The Epoch Times on Oct.
 31. “These policies have made California one of the most unaffordable states in the nation.
 It doesn’t have to be this way.”

 Share This Article: